PatFiol/forwards-website/README.md

-# Personal Website Template
+# Company website

 ### Description

-Personal website with the characteristic of a rotating navigation bar.
+Simple website with the characteristic of a rotating navigation bar.

-It can be used as a template.
+I used a Delivery Service company as an hypothetical example.

 ---